tudelft3d/3d-building-metrics/README.md

 ## Wat is het?

-A cool script that computes a lot.
+A cool script that computes a lot metrics from 3D geometries (mostly intended for buildings).

 ## Omg, how amazing!
 Any issues?